synogen/ftlautosave/README.md

 FTL's save folder and game run path can be configured directly in the UI.
 Status indicators below show if the save file path and the run path have been configured correctly.
 More advanced settings can be found in ftlautosave.json which is created on first startup.

+## Issues

+ftlautosave has only been tested on Windows.
+Given that the save folder and FTL run path are set correctly it should work on other platforms.
+If you happen to test it on another platform and it doesn't work you can create an issue describing what went wrong and attach the ftlautosave.log if you like.